alexpdp7/retrofw2-rust/README.md

 > put target/mipsel-unknown-linux-uclibc/debug/retrofw2-rust
 ```

 Once it is copied, you can enable debug logs by activating the "Output logs" option in `Settings`.
 Then use `apps` / `Explorer` to locate `retrofw2-rust` in `/home/retrofw` and execute it.
-It will draw random color squares; you can press SELECT to exit.
+Use the Select button to quit.
+Start will switch between modes:

+* Draw some color bars
+* Show which buttons are being pressed
+* Show a one-pixel alternating checkerboard pattern (useful to verify screen resolution)
+* Play periodic sine waves

 You can see the output by going to the settings screen and using the new `Log Viewer` application.